EngineHub/WorldEditDocs/source/usage/general/sessions.rst

 Persistent Data
 ~~~~~~~~~~~~~~~
-Some of the data in a session is `persistent`, or stored offline.
+Some of the data in a session is `persistent`, or stored offline in the server files.
 This includes the following:

     * Your selection wand binding
     * Your navigation wand binding